Comparison of Methods that Combine Multiple Randomized Trials to Estimate Heterogeneous Treatment Effects

 \subsubsection{IPD Meta-Analysis}

 As a comparison point in the simulations to follow, we also include an individual patient-level data (IPD) meta-analysis with a random intercept for trial membership.
-This method serves as a parametric comparison to the primarily non-parametric approaches outlined above.
+This method is a standard approach taken by researchers when combining multiple RCTs and assessing treatment effects \citep{debray_get_2015, seo_comparing_2021, burke_meta-analysis_2017}, and it also serves here as a parametric comparison to the primarily non-parametric approaches outlined above.
 A meta-analysis does not employ a single-study method like the S-learner, X-learner, or causal forest; instead, all of the data is pooled together and trial-level relationships can be included as fixed or random effects.
-The meta-analysis model can be parametrized in many different ways; in this paper we set it up to mostly mimic the setup of the first scenario in the simulation to follow: In this model, we allow the intercept to include a fixed component ($\alpha_0$) and a random component by study ($a_s \sim N(0, \sigma_a^2))$, and our residual error is $\epsilon \sim N(0, \sigma^2)$.
+The decision of how to parametrize a given meta-analysis is very important and can have major implications as to the assumptions of how the true data is distributed and the subsequent fit of the model.
+While the previous non-parametric approaches implicitly allow for any important moderating relationships and interactions to be picked up based on the modeling procedure, meta-analysis requires that we pre-specify moderation according to a priori hypotheses.
+In this paper, we set up the meta-analysis to mimic the setup of the first scenario in the simulation to follow except for the exact form of the moderator, so that we can see how well meta-analysis performs when it is mostly correctly specified versus when it is incorrectly specified (for the second and third CATE scenarios described in the simulations below).
+The model is as follows: In this model, we allow the intercept to include a fixed component ($\alpha_0$) and a random component by study ($a_s \sim N(0, \sigma_a^2))$, and our residual error is $\epsilon \sim N(0, \sigma^2)$.